ReDI-School/html-css-berlin-2020-fall/lesson4/index.md

 ## HTML structure

-**Heading**: it contains informations about the document such as title, scripts, styles, meta information, and more:
+**Heading**: it contains information about the document such as title, scripts, styles, meta information, and more:

 ```html
 <head></head>
 ```

-**Body**: it contains everything you see on the web: text, images, graphic and other elements.
+**Body**: it contains everything you see on the web: text, images, graphics, and other elements.

 ```html
 <body></body>